Staff Privacy Notice

-- the Scottish Funding Council, Colleges Scotland and Glasgow College’s Regional Board, for funding and audit purposes.
-Where possible, all personal information is removed before sharing this data to ensure anonymity, but there may be circumstances where your personal information will be shared.
+- the Scottish Funding Council, Colleges Scotland and Glasgow College’s Regional Board, for funding, audit and reporting purposes.
+Where possible, personal information is removed before sharing this data to ensure anonymity, but there may be circumstances where your personal information will be shared.

 9 Protecting your information

 We take the security of your data seriously.
-We have internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the performance of their duties in relation to the recruitment process and employment service.
+We have internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused, or disclosed, and is only accessed by our employees on a need-to-know basis in the performance of their duties in relation to the recruitment process and employment service.

 10 Storage of your personal data

-Your personal data will be stored safely and securely in a range of different places across the College infrastructure, including on your application record, in HR management systems and on other IT systems.
-Most data is held within the College.
-Some data is held on UK servers under contract, for example on Microsoft One Drive and Outlook (email, calendar and tasks).
+Your personal data will be stored safely and securely across the College, including on your application record, in HR management systems and on other IT systems.
+Some data is held on UK servers under contract, for example on Microsoft One Drive, SharePoint and Outlook (email, calendar and tasks).
 There are other circumstances where your data may be stored within the European Economic Area (EEA), ensuring your data is still governed under EU and UK data protection law.

 11 Retention of your personal information